srpandey27/Hangman/README.md

-# Tic-Tac-Toe
+# Hangman
-A python program that allows two players to play Tic Tac Toe
+A python program that allows a player to play the Hangman game